SchoolOfCode/bootcamp-pre-course/README.md

 ## TODO: Project section - define wording!

 TODO: Project description here!
 (FCC tribute page.
 Form page too?)
 FCC projects are in Codepen.
 Is it reasonable to ask for them to do it in Codepen for FCC's tests and then move it to a GH repo?
 We can provide the classroom link with starter files to make it easier!

+TODO: Ask them to do a readme in MD (the "practice soon" referenced in the MD section above)

 ## Further Resources